Fight Like a Girl

 What do you think?

-Comment by Stunning Defense Enterprises
+3. Stunning Defense Enterprises says

 I agree that if you have to fight off an attacker then lying down on your back and using your legs to defend yourself is an effective counter maneuver.
 I also believe a stun gun or pepper spray would be much more effective.
 They main goal is to be prepared to defend yourself.